-Peer-Reviewed Papers: maximum 5,000 words
+Peer-reviewed Papers: maximum 5,000 words

-Peer-Reviewed Papers are large pieces of original work dealing with any area of the upstream energy industry.
+Peer-reviewed Papers are large pieces of original work dealing with any area of the upstream energy industry.
 They are restricted to a maximum of 5,000 words for the body of the work (and no more than 8,000 words in total including abstract, captions, references, author statements, author biographies) and can include a maximum of 15 figures and/or tables.
 The Australian Government Publishing Service's Style Manual for Authors, Editors and Printers and the Macquarie Dictionary are the main editorial references.
 Your paper should be structured as shown in the following order.

 - Title

 - Authors' by-lines

-- Authors' affiliations and addresses
+- Authors' affiliations and addresses, including email address for the corresponding author

 - Abstract

 - Keywords

 - Main body of paper

 - Data availability statement

 - Conflicts of interest

 - Declaration of funding

 - Acknowledgements

 - Notes

 - References

 - Authors' biographies (150 words maximum) and photos